PrashanthiPadige/Github/README.md

 ## Agenda
 what is discussed under session
 ## Sections
-Wht are the sections its divided into
+Wht are the sections its divided into many sections
 ## Benefits
 benefits of the session
 Its pleasure leearning github